2060-io/credo-ts-didcomm-ext/packages/mrtd/docs/mrtd-authenticity-integrity.md

 - **`CscaMasterListService`**

   - Lazily resolves `DidCommMrtdModuleConfig` and `FileSystem` inside `initialize()`.

 - If `masterListCscaLocation` is an **HTTP(S) URL**, downloads once to `FileSystem.cachePath` and reuses the cached file.
-If the file already exists, it is re‑used; otherwise it downloads and caches it.
+A metadata file tracks download time so the cache can be refreshed when the configured TTL expires; setting the TTL to `0` forces a download on every initialization.

   - Extracts all CSCA certificates from the LDIF Master List into an internal trust store.

 - **`SodVerifierService`**